-What Is a Tile Roof?
+What is a Tile Roof?

-How Long Do Tile Roofs Last?
+How Long Do Tiles Roofs Last in Arizona?

 Is a Tile Roof Easy to Repair?

-The Valley may not usually get snow, but it does have monsoon season.
-Both clay and concrete tiles are weather-resistant, but if you notice broken tiles or water dripping into your home after a storm, call a professional to assess the situation.
+The Valley may not usually get snow, but it does have a lengthy storm and monsoon season.
+Both clay and concrete tiles are weather-resistant, but if you notice broken tiles or water dripping into your home, call a professional to assess the situation.

 - Flat.
-Flat clay roofing tiles are similar in size and shape to cedar shakes.
+Flat roofing tiles are similar in size and shape to cedar shakes.
 They are installed in an overlapping manner to both protect the roof decking below and to create a pleasing design.
-They are sometimes referred as slab tiles, book tiles, or French tiles.
+They are sometimes referred to as slab tiles, book tiles, or French tiles.
 Flat tile is available in both clay and concrete.

 - S-tiles.
 A variation of the barrel tile, an S-tile is in the shape of a wave (sideways “S”).
 It recreates the look of barrel tiles.
 This profile is available in both clay and concrete.

 Living in the Valley has its own learning curve.
-Heat, dust, and scorpions can all be a little hard to adjust to, but SUNVEK is here to help you with all your roofing needs.
-SUNVEK installs, maintains, and repairs all types of roofs.
-We provide courtesy estimates on roof tear offs and replacements.
-Call us today to learn more about our services and products or to ask any questions.
+Heat, dust and scorpions can all be a little hard to adjust to, but SUNVEK is here to help you with all your roofing needs.
+Our dedicated experts install, maintain and repair all types of Arizona roofs, including tile.
+We provide courtesy estimates on roof tear-offs and replacements to protect you and your space from the elements.